 Key Inclusion Criteria:

-1. Histologically or cytologically confirmed diagnosis of malignancy (locally advanced or metastatic) with confirmed progression on standard-of-care therapy
+1. Histologically or cytologically confirmed diagnosis of solid malignancy (locally advanced or metastatic) with confirmed progression on standard-of-care therapy.
+Participants are required to submit archival tissue if it is available

-1. Histologically of cytologically confirmed diagnosis of Melanoma or ccRCC tumors with criteria, as defined in the protocol
+1. Histologically of cytologically confirmed diagnosis of one of the following tumors with criteria, as defined in the protocol:

 Key Exclusion Criteria: